 If you go traditional, of course, you need footwear to go with them!
 Yukata and jinbei require wooden geta for a perfect Japanese look.
 We actually believe that these were the first flip-flops ever invented.

 Furoshiki are usually made from more sturdy fabric, and they come in many (square) sizes, meant for wrapping gifts.
 They can also be transformed into handbags to carry home other souvenirs.
-Tenugui and furoshiki come in many different designs, and they are rather cheap, so you can indulge yourself and your friends.
+Tenugui and furoshiki come in many different designs, and they are rather cheap, so you can indulge yourself and all of your friends.

-Bags of all sizes are endlessly useful, from the large shopping tote to the pretty backpack and the delicate evening bag.
+Bags of all sizes are endlessly useful, from the large shopping tote bag to the pretty backpack and the delicate evening clutch.
 There are a number of traditional designs you will see everywhere, but for something really unique, look for small items from silk fabric used to make kimono or obi belts, like cases for glasses, pens, or business cards.

-Kyoto's Kiyomizuware, named after the famous temple, has attracted fans from all over world.
+Kyoto's colorful Kiyomizuware, named after the famous temple, has fans from all over world.
 Even today, most ceramic artists of Kyoto live and work in the Gojozaka area near Kiyomizudera Temple.
 There are also many ceramics shops, where you can buy stunning pieces in all price ranges, from cheap coffee mugs to exquisite, one-of-a-kind tea sets.

 Lacquerware, also called urushi, is unique to Japan.
 Simple items like bowls or boxes are covered with many layers of lacquer until the final layer is polished to a high shine.
 Other pieces may be decorated with gold or silver powder or inlays; this technique is called maki-e.
 A large piece of good lacquerware can take months to make, which is reflected in the price.
 However, simple bowls or trays can be found for reasonable prices.